-“Margin investing” is borrowing from a brokerage to buy more securities.
+“Margin investing” involves borrowing from a brokerage firm to buy more securities.
 Investing on margin increases the potential for big returns if the price of the selected securities increases.
 These types of loans capitalize on an investor’s fear of missing out on a significant return.
-Margin investing also increases the risk, as you can lose much more than you initially invested.
+Margin investing also increases the risk, as investors can lose much more than they initially invested.

 A margin account is a brokerage account that allows the broker to lend an investor cash to purchase stocks or other financial products.
 Buying stocks with borrowed money is also called purchasing on “leverage.”
 Leverage always magnifies the risk for losses.

 The consequences of margin investing can be financially devastating.
 This is for two reasons:

 - Margin loans charge interest.
 In exchange for the loan, the brokerage firm charges interest on the margin funds for as long as the loan is outstanding.
 This interest reduces the investor’s profit.

 - The investor’s cash and eligible securities serve as collateral for the loan.
 Investors can easily lose their entire investment, plus the collateral if the investments do not perform well.

 Your broker should make these risks clear when you open a margin account and explain what happens during a margin call.
 If these risks were not explained, you may be entitled to recover losses through FINRA arbitration.

 In addition to interest, margin loans may also come with broker fees.
 Some brokerage firms do not charge broker fees because they make money from the margin loan interest rate.
 Make sure you check with your broker and understand how they calculate their margin loans.

 Margin loans of less than $25,000 would typically have an interest rate of around 8%.